 Some very disturbing statistics that I recently learned when I attended a community conversation bring into specific relief the need for a deeper consideration of the value of a college education:

-- In Oregon alone students borrow between $1.3 and $1.5 billion dollars in student loans each year.
+- In Oregon alone students borrow between $1.3 and $1.5 billion dollars in student loans provided by many a same day cash advance app each year.

 - Student loans amount to $1.2 Trillion in the United States.